no-time/TTB-COLA/README.md

 # The Three Failsafes Explained
-This diagram highlights that your application is secured at three completely isolated checkpoints:
+This diagram highlights that this application (above) is secured at three completely isolated checkpoints:

 * The Edge Checkpoint (Nginx/ModSecurity): Stops traditional web attacks from even touching your application code.